EmadBeyrami/Timerable/README.md

 # Timerable ⏰
 ## The most perfect Swift Timer you'll ever need.
-This is a protocol oriented Timer Factory with all the features you'll ever need.
+A protocol-oriented Timer Factory with all the features you'll ever need.
 I wrote it in both RxSwift and Native Swift. hope you'll enjoy.
 If you find this useful don't forget to star ⭐️.

 ### features